 The question, then: Through what symbols would a diverse community express its narratives and keep them close to the truth?
 And how would they best be expressed?
 What would be the best path to correcting a narrative understood as imbalanced at best, or false at worst?

-Many believe the destruction and removal of offending symbols would be the best path to a balance narrative.
+Many believe the destruction and removal of offending symbols would be the best path to a balanced narrative.
 But “destruction and removal” as an idea comes with uncomfortable resonances: the destruction and removal of Vinegar Hill being just one example.
 With this understanding, the BDA Prize encourages creation rather than destruction.
 This design competition is not about the question of the legacy and meaning of Charlottesville’s Vinegar Hill per se, nor is it about the question of the legacy and meaning of Confederate symbols and memorials in our midst.
 But those questions are important context in our town and across the county.
 As those questions play out, they open up another line of inquiry, which this competition is indeed about:

 If public art deemed inappropriate is removed, what should fill the resulting vacuum?

 What would or could a community build together?

 What could express our history without imprisoning us within it?

 What thing, space, experience, or artifact could a diverse community be inspired by?

 What would be an appropriate expression of our place, time, and values?

 What would engender constructive dialogue?